 State Tribal Education Partnership (STEP)

-- Will a TEA receiving a STEP pilot grant become the agency responsible to the Department for ensuring compliance with statutory and regulatory requirements?
+- Will a TEA receiving a STEP grant become the agency responsible to the Department for ensuring compliance with statutory and regulatory requirements?

 - Does the Family Educational Rights and Privacy Act (FERPA) prohibit a TEA from collecting or receiving data on students as part of its agreement with the SEA?